 This card also has a sign-up bonus to those who have never had the card of 10,000 fully transferable Membership Reward points if you make $1,000 in purchases in the first 3 months.
 On an ongoing basis it awards 2x points at US supermarkets on the first $6,000 in those purchases a year, and 1x on other purchases.
 There is also a 20% points bonus on all points earned if you have at least 20 transactions in a billing cycle.
-Terms and limitations apply.
+Terms apply.

 While rewards are secondary when you are hunting for cards with lower fees, it is worth a mention that this is the only no annual fee card out there that earns fully transferable points to travel partners such as Delta, British Airways, Hilton. etc. all on its own.
 This means it can also help keep your other Membership Reward points safe and useable if you are looking to cut costs by canceling some other Amex cards that do carry annual fees.

 As this is an Amex card, you also will get access to money saving Amex Offers, as well as the host of Amex purchase protection benefits.